The job of the Student Body President:

 The Vice President is an Executive officer in the Student Government Association who is directly below President in rank.
 The name comes from the Latin vice meaning "in place of."

-The Vice President's primary job is two fold.
+The Vice President's primary job is two-fold.
 They must preside over the Student Senate, work directly with and manage the committees of the Senate.
-In doing this, they have power to approve the agenda for the senate sessions and direct parliamentary procedure in those sessions.
+In doing this, they have the power to approve the agenda for the Senate sessions and direct parliamentary procedure in those sessions.

 The Vice President's duties to uphold the SGA Constitution also come into play quite frequently as it is the Vice President's job to resolves constitutional inquiries.
 They also must ensure that the proper procedures are carried out to enforce and enact a bill or resolution passed by the Student Senate.

 The Vice President also has a duty to fellow Executive Officers as they aid with budget preparation and schedules visitors into the Senate agenda and reporting such to the Secretary.
 In the President's absence, the Vice President may also preside over an Executive Officer Meeting.

 The Vice President serves on many statutory councils and university committees while chairing SGA's own Campus Issues Committee and appointing ad hoc committee members and chairs thereof.
 They also appoint Senators to standing SGA committees, excluding Academic Travel Fund Committee, which all members are appointed by the Treasurer.

 Finally, it is their duty to serve in a public relations capacity to see that the student body is informed of all actions taken by SGA.

 Activities and Leadership Positions:

 2017 Treasurer, Chair of Student Travel Funding Committee, University Committee member on RPIPC, Committee Member of SABC

 Active in: Pre-Dental Club, Member of Tri-Beta national honor society, Chemistry Club